 Once the partnership is registered, it is also entered as a payer with the Social Insurance Institution.
 This means that the individual who will act as one of the partners will be himself a payer of contributions for his own insurance.
 Our Polish lawyers can give you more details on the requirements applicable to these types of contributions.

 The member's obligations

 An important issue to keep in mind for all entrepreneurs who are considering registering a limited partnership in Poland is the shareholder’s liability.
-The general partner has unlimited liability with all his assets and severally with the other general partners and with the company (according to the Art.
-102, 103 of the Commercial Code).
+The general partner has unlimited liability, meaning that he is liable with all of his assets.
 A general partner is responsible in several forms: personal, through solidarity (lies in the fact that each general partner is responsible for the whole debt jointly and severally with the other general partners and limited partners and the company), subsidiary (a creditor of the company may enforce the assets of the general partner, but this rule does not preclude action against the shareholder before the execution of the company's assets).

 When it comes to share of profits and losses of a limited partnership in Poland, the articles of association may freely regulate the principle of profit sharing and participation in the losses of each shareholder.
 In practice, the general partners can agree to have equal shares, regardless of the value of their contributions, and the limited partners may have a profit share according to their effective contribution to the partnership.

 The limited partnership can be a suitable business form when the partners agree on their contribution, as well as the level of liability towards the business.

 Entrepreneurs who would like to know more about other business forms, as well as those interested in setting up a corporation in Poland, can reach out to our lawyers in Warsaw for details on the advantages and particularities of other types of business entities.